Title Loan Laws And Disclosures For Each State

 New Jersey

-Car title loans aren’t legal in New Jersey, and the interest rate cap for most types of consumer loans is 30%.
+Car title loans aren’t legal in New Jersey, and the interest rate cap for most consumer loans is 30%.

 New Mexico

-Under the New Mexico Small Loan Act, car title loans are permitted in the state with no cost cap but a $2,500 maximum loan amount.
-A late fee of 5% is allowed to be charged to the borrower after ten days, and the term limits require the loan to be paid back in a single installment.
+Under the New Mexico Small Loan Act, car title loans are permitted within the state, but interest rates are capped at 36% for loans funded between $2,500 and $10,000.
+A late fee of 5% is allowed to be charged to the borrower after ten days, and a lender can repossess your vehicle once you’ve been delinquent for 30 days.

 New York

 Payday lending and car title loans aren’t legal in New York.
 The state also caps interest rates and repayment terms for most unsecured loans.
-The maximum interest rate on a loan in New York is 16% per year.
+The maximum interest rate with any short term loan in New York is 16% per year.

 North Carolina

-Title loans aren’t legal in North Carolina, the first state to regulate small loans strictly.
-The annual interest rate cap is 36%.
+Title loans aren’t legal in North Carolina.
+The annual interest rate cap for unsecured loans is 36%.

 North Dakota

-North Dakota has interest rate laws.
-The consumer loan interest rate limit is 6%, which prevents title loan companies from operating here, and they are considered illegal.
+The consumer loan interest rate limit is 6% in North Carolina, which prevents title loan companies from operating here, and they are considered illegal.

 Ohio